 User experience is at the heart of my endeavors.
 After delivering a project, I keenly observe how customers interact with it, often involving others unknowingly to become testers within a free-to-use service.
 My ultimate goal is to craft intuitive and user-friendly UIs, reducing queries and streamlining training.

 Throughout my journey, I have developed a custom CMS, meticulously optimized for SEO and speed, elevating Google search results for numerous websites across diverse domains.
 The latest iteration of this CMS leverages Yii2 Laravel in the backend and Angularjs React for Admin Area, exemplifying my commitment to innovation and excellence.

 I started programming since 1998, from middle school, on an old computer HC90, which I bought from a friend for a few beers (it's not what you think, at the age of 14 I used beer as exchange currency).

-and started some programming for it in assembler at first.
+In 2004 I met the microcontrollers (in a project that I will tell you only if we get to know each other) and started some programming for it in assembler at first.
 After some ASM projects, full of bugs but very low memory footprint, I discovered Proton Pic Basic for microcontrollers that resembled what I already knew.

 ...to be continued...